Academic Benefits Of Chess For Children

 Chess improves your memory and concentration.
 As you are focused on your game, it improves your visual memory.
 It’s interesting to note that expert chess players show better identification with a specific sort of memory: auditory memory.
 This is the capacity to recall what you’ve realized through hearing.
 By concentrating you get to memorize your previous games and it would be easy for you to learn new techniques.
 Memory and concentration work side by side to each other.

-2. Reading Skills:
+2. Reading skills:

 Yes, you read it right.
 Chess will improve your reading skills too.
 Different studies showed that chess improves IQ level but the reason how it increases your reading skills is that the process of learning and reading involves understanding, thinking comprehension, and analysis.
 You will quickly solve your problems and obstacles if you are a chess player.